What is alley gating?

 Who is eligible for alley gates?

-To register your interest in joining an alleygating scheme, an application form must be completed and returned to the Community Safety Team for consideration.
-Once you have registered your interest, an application form will be posted out to you along with a pre-paid envelope to return to Streetscene.
-Please note,by completing an application form does not guarantee it will be accepted.
+To register your interest in joining an alley gating scheme, you must complete an application form and return it to the Community Safety Team for consideration.
+This application form will arrive with a pre-paid envelope to return to Streetscene.
+Please note completing an application form does not guarantee it will be accepted.

-All applications need to meet a certain criteria- including evidence that outlines the crime levels and ASB issues within your area to further support your application.
-Applications are only accepted when funding is available and are reviewed annually; this normally takes place in March, but these periods will be advertised.
+All applications need to meet certain criteria.
+Providing evidence that outlines the crime levels and ASB issues within your area to further support your application.
+The Council accepts applications at any time, however applications are reviewed annually; this normally takes place in during the summer when the selection process begins.

 How do I request a key for an alley gate scheme?

-All properties directly adjoining alleygate schemes will have been provided with a key when the gates were erected.
-However, if you require a key either because you have never had one, you have lost the original or would like an additional key you can request one by completing an online form.
+All properties directly adjoining alley gate schemes will have been provided with a key when the gates were erected.
+If you require a key because you have never had one, you have lost the original or want an additional key you can request one by completing an online form.
 Replacement keys will be posted out to the address provided, please allow up to 10 working days to receive this.

-If you are experiencing any problems or faults with your alleygates please let us know, you will be asked to provide the location and/or the scheme number (if known) and the details of the damage- the more precise information you provide the quicker your request can be actioned.
+If you are experiencing any problems or faults with your alley gates please let us know.
+You will need to provide the location and/or the scheme number (if known) and the details of the damage.
+The more precise information you provide the quicker your request can be actioned.

-Please note if the alleygate lock is damaged/missing a replacement can take 4-6 weeks to be delivered and attached to the gates.
-These time scales depend on the type of scheme as all our locks are made to order and are unique to one another to guarantee maximum security.
+If the alley gate lock is damaged/missing, a replacement can take between 4-6 weeks to be delivered and attached to the gates.
+These timescales depend on the type of scheme as all our locks are made to order and are unique to one another to guarantee maximum security.
 Due to the effect Covid-19 has caused on our supplier, these timescales could be longer.